alphagov/gds-tech-learning-pathway/guides/testing.md

 At junior level, you will normally work with another more experienced developer who will help you with test driven development (TDD).

-A good test is generally defined as:
+A good test is generally defined to:
+- have a clear description so that any developer can understand it
--
+- carry out one expectation
+- have a useful error message so that the issue can be easily located

 ### Mid level